A Guide to Strikepod Fiction

 ocean_topography_small-2

 In addition to analysis, we have published an array of fiction products ("fiction intelligence" or FICINT) to illustrate the coming threats and opportunities of autonomous undersea conflict.
-Below are links to stories, designs, as well as a full glossary of the vehices, technologies, and characters populating the world of Strikepod fiction.
+Below are links to stories, designs, as well as a full glossary of the vehices, technologies, operations, and people populating the world of Strikepod Systems.

 DESIGNS: